simonkoennecke/zzZwitscherwecker/docs/data_src.md

 # Data Sources

-The sound files from [a species-id.net](http://species-id.net/openmedia/Category:Media_by_Tierstimmenarchiv_MfN) we focus on the sound files of birds.
+The sound files from [species-id.net](http://species-id.net/openmedia/Category:Media_by_Tierstimmenarchiv_MfN) we focus on the sound files of birds.

 The additional source is simple the dbpedia.org.